-Offer your prayers.
 Maybe you’ve offered your services and offered a word of encouragement, but your sister is still allowing her gifts and talents to lie dormant.
 Or maybe your sister is thriving and currently using the gifts and talents God has given her.
 Either way pray for her!

 Our sisters are fighting battles we may not even know about.
 Pray for her in private or pray with her to use all that God has given to glorify Him.

-Our sisters need our encouragement.
+Because our sisters need our encouragement.

 In what ways have you encouraged your sisters to use their gifts and talents to glorify the Lord?
 Comment below.